 Third-Party Beneficiary.
 The parties intend for each subsidiary of Enterprise Rent-A-Car Company, a Missouri corporation, to be accorded the status of third-party beneficiary under this Agreement, and for all rights hereunder to inure to the benefit of each such subsidiary.

 Offsets.
 The parties agree that Enterprise/Provider may, from time to time and upon notice to Customer, offset any amounts that are owed to Enterprise/Provider from the Customer against amounts owed to the Customer, in the ordinary course of business.
 Enterprise/Provider shall have the ability to discontinue this right to offset (in whole or in part), upon advance written notice to the Customer.
-In the event of a dispute hereunder, and without limiting any other remedies available to Enterprise, Enterprise shall not be able to seek non-monetary equitable relief against Customer specifically prohibiting Customer from producing, distributing or otherwise exploiting the motion picture/television project currently entitled __”The Blacklist” (the “Project”)__.
+In the event of a dispute hereunder, and without limiting any other remedies available to Enterprise, Enterprise shall not be able to seek non-monetary equitable relief against Customer specifically prohibiting Customer from producing, distributing or otherwise exploiting the motion picture/television project currently entitled __”Friends & Family” (the “Project”)__.

 Assignment.
 Customer hereby consents to an assignment by Enterprise/Provider to any of Enterprise’s/Provider’s affiliated companies or a corporate successor upon conversion, merger or consolidation; provided, however, that such action shall only be allowed if it does not interfere with or frustrate the purpose of this Agreement.